 Ways to Get Involved

-Know a star poet, rapper, or leader who you think would be a fantastic fit for the title of 2018/19 Seattle Youth Poet Laureate?
-Applications are currently closed, but next year’s Youth Poet Laureate are now open through May 1, 2019.
+Know a star poet, rapper, or leader who you think would be a fantastic fit for the title of 2019 Seattle Youth Poet Laureate?
+Submissions for the 2019/20 Youth Poet Laureate are now open through May 1, 2019.
 Download the application here.